-2.1 Implementing the concept of double materiality
+2.1 Recap on Implementing the concept of double materiality

-- 31. The CSRD establishes that sustainability reporting shall be based on the principle of double materiality (referred to in this document as "materiality").
-There are two dimensions to double materiality: impact materiality and financial materiality when identifying the information to be disclosed.
-A sustainability matter can be material from an impact perspective or from a financial perspective or from both (see ESRS 1 chapter 3). - 32.
+- 18.31.
+The CSRD establishes that sustainability reporting shall be based on the principle of double materiality (referred to in this document as "materiality").
+This means that a reporting undertaking shall consider both There are two dimensions to double materiality: impact materiality and financial materiality when identifying the material matters, which is the basis for the determination of the material information to be disclosed.
+ESRS include a definition of these two materiality dimensions, "aA sustainability matter is can be material from" an impact perspective or from a financial perspective or from both (see ESRS 1 chapter 3). - 32.
 ESRS include a definition of these two materiality dimensions, "a sustainability matter is material from": - a. "an impact perspective when it pertains to the undertaking's material actual or potential, positive or negative impacts on people or the environment over the short-, medium- and long-term.
 Impacts include those connected with the undertaking's own operations and upstream and downstream value chain, including through its products and services, as well as through its business relationships."
 (ESRS 1 paragraph 43); and - b. "a financial perspective if it triggers or could reasonably be expected to trigger material financial effects on the undertaking.
-This is the case when a sustainability matter generates risks or opportunities that have a material influence or could reasonably be expected to have a material influence, on the undertaking's development, financial position, financial performance, cash flows, access to finance or cost of capital over the short-, medium- or long-term."
+This is the case when a sustainability matter generates or may generate risks or opportunities that have a material influence, or could reasonably be expected to have a material influence, on the undertaking's development, financial position, financial performance, cash flows, access to finance or cost of capital over the short-, medium- or long-term."
 (ESRS 1 paragraph 49).
 "The financial materiality assessment corresponds to the identification of information that is considered material for primary users of general-purpose financial reports in making decisions relating to providing resources to the entity.
 In particular, information is considered material for primary users of general-purpose financial reports if omitting, misstating or obscuring that information could reasonably be expected to influence decisions that they make on the basis of the undertaking's sustainability statement" (ESRS 1 paragraph 48).
-In this document the terms "risks and opportunities" are used to identify the financial risks and opportunities that are in the scope of financial materiality. - 33.
+In this document the terms "risks and opportunities" are used to identify the financial risks and opportunities that are in the scope of financial materiality. - 20.-A sustainability matter can be material from an impact perspective or from a financial perspective or from both (see ESRS 1 chapter 3). - 19.33.
 Impact materiality and financial materiality are often intertwined.
-The undertaking's impacts on people or the environment, as well as changes to strategy, including investments, and management decisions made to address such impacts, often give rise to risks and opportunities for the undertaking.
+The undertaking has or could have undertaking's impacts on people or the environment which very, as well as changes to strategy, including investments, and management decisions made to address such impacts, often give rise to risks and opportunities resulting from for the impacts themselves and/or from modifications to its strategy, business model(s) and operational processes which are or will be introduced to manage the impacts. undertaking.